persona-id/persona-android-sdk/README.md

 ## Locate your Template ID

-1. Login to the Persona Dashboard and go to the [Development section](https://withpersona.com/dashboard/development).
+1. Login to the Persona Dashboard and go to [Integration](https://withpersona.com/dashboard/integration).

 2. Select the Template you want to use from the drop-down and copy the Template ID for later.